“Any sufficiently advanced technology is indistinguishable from magic.” - Arthur C. Clarke

-- Service Experience: Passengers do not have real-time information of the arrival of their transport service, which forces them to vacillate between ease and enquiry.
-They also miss out of getting regular updates and there is a distinct possibility of missing the service itself, without anyone reminding them!
+- Service Experience: Passengers do not have real-time information about the arrival of their transport service, which forces them to vacillate between ease and inquiry.
+They also miss out on getting regular updates and there is a distinct possibility of missing the service itself, without anyone reminding them!
 IoT-infrastructure can help passengers keep a tab on their service-line, even sending them timely reminders.

 - Easy Check-in and Check-out: One of the major time-consumers is the endless queues one is required to follow at each stage.
 As with Amazon’s experimental store, passengers can buy a ticket/boarding pass via mobile and can display it to scanners placed strategically so as to avoid queues.
 To take this further, one can even allow shopping at transportation hubs to happen via smartphone, so that people are not forced to possess the cash for small purchases.

 - Workforce Productivity: As we shift focus from customers to the workforce, the advantages begin to shine brighter.
 Through the central Wi-Fi, the staff can be supplied with wearable technology, which in collusion with iBeacons can provide high-accuracy location-based services.
 It will enable them to allocate goods and locate passengers and help avoid bottlenecks.